Step 1: Install a PGP Tool

 Step 3: Sign an Image File

-To digitally sign an image (e.g., image.jpg
+To digitally sign an image (e.g., image.jpg), follow these steps:

 Detached Signature